The ESP32 IoT Device I’m Building to Collect Sensor Data — For Beginners and Arduino Users

 Who is this course right for?

-• Someone preparing a hardware startup for the Internet of Things (IoT) that includes sensors
+• Someone preparing to launch a hardware startup focused on the Internet of Things involving sensors

 • People who want to create digital content using production processes, methods, or sensor data

-• Makers, electronics hobbyists, or those interested in IoT (Internet of Things)
+• Makers, electronics hobbyists, or those interested in IoT (the Internet of Things)

-• People who want to develop IoT devices that require wireless communication such as BLE and WiFi
+• People looking to develop IoT devices that require wireless communication such as BLE and WiFi

 • Developers who want to go beyond the Arduino level and try “real embedded” development

-• Those who have used an ESP32 development board at least once but want to try making one themselves.
+• People who have used an ESP32 development board at least once but want to make one themselves

 Need to know before starting?